 Clinical featuresThis section has been translated automatically.

-Remark: Often the keratosis follicularis is not noticed anymore, because in the advanced age of the patient it does not show its typical expression (rubbing iron skin) but only "as not disturbing but rather welcome, hairless, smooth areas" of the extensor extremities (indications: no hair at all on the extensor sides of the forearms).
+Associated diseases: In most cases, alopecia is accompanied by ullerythema ophryogenes as well as keratosis pilaris simplex (Note: Often, associated simple keratosis pilaris is no longer noticed, since it is no longer present in its typical form at the advanced age of the patient.
+(Remark: Often an associated simple keratosis pilaris is not perceived anymore, because in the advanced age of the patient it does not appear in its typical expression (rubbing iron skin) but only "as not disturbing but rather welcome, hairless, smooth surfaces" of the extensor extremities: no hair at all at the extensor sides of the forearms).

 Clinically, 3 different patterns of regression of the forehead-hair boundary are distinguished: